Top Wines From Napa Valley

 • 0

-While cabernet sauvignon may be the marquee grape, Napa’s warm and sunny Mediterranean climate makes it an ideal place to grow a wide range of varieties.
-Here are some of the top grapes of Napa Valley and wines to look for in a tasting room or to enjoy at home.
+While Cabernet Sauvignon may be the marquee grape, Napa’s warm and sunny Mediterranean climate makes it an ideal place to grow a wide range of varieties.
+Here are some of the top grapes and wines to look for in a tasting room or to enjoy at home.

 Cabernet Sauvignon

-Wine to try: Louis M. Martini, Lot 1 Cabernet Sauvignon, Napa Valley
+Wine to try: Stag’s Leap Wine Cellars, SLV Cabernet Sauvignon, Napa Valley

 Merlot

-Wine to try: Robert Mondavi, Merlot, Napa Valley
+Wine to try: Markham Vineyards, Merlot, Napa Valley

 Zinfandel

-Although cabernet sauvignon may be the most planted grape variety in Napa, zinfandel may be the most historic.
+Although Cabernet Sauvignon may be the most planted varietal in Napa, Zinfandel may be the most historic.
 Often called America’s heritage grape, some of the best wines come from old vines that were planted pre-Prohibition.
-Usually a full-bodied, fruit-forward wine, zinfandel holds special meaning for many winemakers due to its legacy.
+Usually a full-bodied, fruit-forward wine, Zinfandel holds special meaning for many winemakers due to its legacy.

-Wine to try: Robert Biale Vineyards, Black Chicken Zinfandel, Napa Valley
+Wine to try: Canard Vineyard, Estate Zinfandel, Napa Valley

 Sparkling Wine